z-classic/z-nomp/README.md

 https://pool.cryptobroker.io/zcl Running MPOS and 0.5% of the fee goes to the Zclassic donation fund!
 200+ blocks have been found as well!

+https://zcl.minegate.eu/ 0% fee but with 2% of donations going towards zclassic donation fund

 http://zclassic.miningspeed.com Custom frontend and 0% fee

 http://luckpool.org Zcash Pool with Custom Frontend w/Miner's Jackpot